The Pedicure Types You Should Be Aware of Before Going to A Salon

 Credit: Instagram@aquabliss_fish_spa

-A fish pedicure is a type of pedicure in which a person’s feet are dipped into a tub filled with fish.
+A fish pedicure is one of the unique pedicure types where a person’s feet are submerged in a tub filled with fish.
 This procedure helps exfoliate dry skin on the feet and remove calluses.
 Also, the fish nibble at dead skin cells.
 They also help improve circulation.
 After the fish treatment, the spa technician dries the feet.

 Some people find the procedure relaxing and enjoyable.
 However, some health experts believe that the procedure can be harmful.
 Fish pedicures are sometimes banned in Canada, Mexico, and parts of Europe.
 There is a growing concern that the practice could be causing zoonotic diseases in humans or infections that are spread from animals to humans.